-PART 3 - Medical Assessment (to be completed b E - ENDOCRINE DISORDERS y the pl Yes hysicia No H - MUSCULOSKELETAL DISORDERS Yes No History or evidence of symptomatic metabolic disease? (e.g., diabetes, hypothyroidism, Cushing's Disease, Addison's Disease, pheochromocytoma, etc.) History or evidence of significant musculoskeletal condition? (e.g., amputation of a limb, arthritis, significant major joint dysfunction, disease of the spine, etc.) 0 If "Yes", please elaborate: If "Yes", please elaborate: If there is a history of diabetes, please complete th following: e I - SUBSTANCE USE DISORDERS Yes No State onset of diabetes (approx. date): Type of control: History or evidence of abuse or dependence on alcohol, illegal drugs, medications, or other substances?
-0 Diet only Oral Medication Insulir 1 0 Has the use of alcohol or other drugs (substances) ever caused any problems for this person?
+PART 3 - Medical Assessment (to be completed by the p hysicia an) (cont'd) E - ENDOCRINE DISORDERS Yes No H - MUSCULOSKELETAL DISORDERS Yes No History or evidence of symptomatic metabolic disease? (e.g., diabetes, hypothyroidism, Cushing's Disease, Addison's Disease, pheochromocytoma, etc.) 0 0 History or evidence of significant musculoskeletal condition? (e.g., amputation of a limb, arthritis, significant major joint dysfunction, disease of the spine, etc.) 0 0 If "Yes", please elaborate: If "Yes", please elaborate: If there is a history of diabetes, please complete the following: e I - SUBSTANCE USE DISORDERS Yes No State onset of diabetes (approx. date): Type of control: History or evidence of abuse or dependence on alcohol, illegal drugs, medications, or other substances?
+0 0 Diet only Oral Medication Insulin Has the use of alcohol or other drugs (substances) ever caused any problems for this person?
 0 0 Current medication(s) and dose: If "Yes", please elaborate: Has this individual had a hypoglycemic episode(s) within the last 12 months?
-0 0 If "Yes" please indicate date(s) of last hypoglycemic episode(s): 0 D J - MEDICATIONS List all current medications including any over-the- prescription medication(s): counter and History or evidence of hypoglycemic unawareness?
-D 0 Medication Do se If "Yes", please elaborate: n roc, prodoc oraborato.
-K - PSYCHIATRIC/MENTAL DISORDERS Vee K - PSYCHIATRIC/MENTAL DISORDERS History or evidence of: Yes No F - RESPIRATORY DISORDERS Yes No History or evidence of: (a) Anxiety disorder(s)?
-Yes D No D Yes D No D History or evidence of: (a) Anxiety disorder(s)? (e.g., generalized anxiety, panic attack, phobias, etc.) F - RESPIRATORY DISORDERS History or evidence of respiratory disease? (e.g., asthma, COPD, bronchitis, sarcoidosis, etc.) History or evidence of: (a) Anxiety disorder(s)? (e.g., generalized anxiety, panic attack, phobias, etc.) (b) Cognitive disorder(s)?
-F - RESPIRATORY DISORDERS History or evidence of respiratory disease? (e.g., asthma, COPD, bronchitis, sarcoidosis, etc.) History or evidence of: (a) Anxiety disorder(s)? (e.g., generalized anxiety, panic attack, phobias, etc.) (b) Cognitive disorder(s)? (e.g., dementia, delirium, amnesia, etc.) (c) Mood disorder(s)?
-F - RESPIRATORY DISORDERS History or evidence of respiratory disease?
-History or evidence of: (a) Anxiety disorder(s)? (e.g., generalized anxiety, panic attack, phobias, etc.) (b) Cognitive disorder(s)? (e.g., dementia, delirium, amnesia, etc.) (c) Mood disorder(s)? (e.g., depression, manic, bipolar, etc.) (d) Personality disorder(s) manifesting in anti-social, F - RESPIRATORY DISORDERS History or evidence of respiratory disease? (e.g., asthma, COPD, bronchitis, sarcoidosis, etc.) Does this individual smoke? (indicate packs, years) History or evidence of: (a) Anxiety disorder(s)? (e.g., generalized anxiety, panic attack, phobias, etc.) (b) Cognitive disorder(s)? (e.g., dementia, delirium, amnesia, etc.) (c) Mood disorder(s)? (e.g., depression, manic, bipolar, etc.) (d) Personality disorder(s) manifesting in anti-social, erratic or aggressive behaviour? (e) Psychiatric/mental disorder(s) due to a general F - RESPIRATORY DISORDERS History or evidence of respiratory disease? (e.g., asthma, COPD, bronchitis, sarcoidosis, etc.) Does this individual smoke? (indicate packs, years) • History or evidence of: (a) Anxiety disorder(s)? (e.g., generalized anxiety, panic attack, phobias, etc.) (b) Cognitive disorder(s)? (e.g., dementia, delirium, amnesia, etc.) (c) Mood disorder(s)? (e.g., depression, manic, bipolar, etc.) (d) Personality disorder(s) manifesting in anti-social, erratic or aggressive behaviour?
-F - RESPIRATORY DISORDERS History or evidence of respiratory disease? (e.g., asthma, COPD, bronchitis, sarcoidosis, etc.) Does this individual smoke? (indicate packs, years) If "Yes", please elaborate: 0 • History or evidence of: (a) Anxiety disorder(s)? (e.g., generalized anxiety, panic attack, phobias, etc.) (b) Cognitive disorder(s)? (e.g., dementia, delirium, amnesia, etc.) (c) Mood disorder(s)? (e.g., depression, manic, bipolar, etc.) (d) Personality disorder(s) manifesting in anti-social, erratic or aggressive behaviour? (e) Psychiatric/mental disorder(s) due to a general medical condition? (f) Psychotic disorder(s)?
-F - RESPIRATORY DISORDERS History or evidence of respiratory disease? (e.g., asthma, COPD, bronchitis, sarcoidosis, etc.) Does this individual smoke? (indicate packs, years) If "Yes", please elaborate: G - GASTROINTESTINAL/GENITOURINARY 0 • History or evidence of: (a) Anxiety disorder(s)? (e.g., generalized anxiety, panic attack, phobias, etc.) (b) Cognitive disorder(s)? (e.g., dementia, delirium, amnesia, etc.) (c) Mood disorder(s)? (e.g., depression, manic, bipolar, etc.) (d) Personality disorder(s) manifesting in anti-social, erratic or aggressive behaviour? (e) Psychiatric/mental disorder(s) due to a general medical condition?
+0 If "Yes" please indicate date(s) of last hypoglycemic episode(s): 0 J - MEDICATIONS List all current medications including any over-the- prescription medication(s): counter and History or evidence of hypoglycemic unawareness?
+0 0 Medication Do ose If "Yes", please elaborate: K - PSYCHIATRIC/MENTAL DISORDERS History or evidence of: Yes No F - RESPIRATORY DISORDERS Yes No History or evidence of respiratory disease? (a) Anxiety disorder(s)?(e.g., generalized anxiety, panic attack, phobias, (e.g., asthma, COPD, bronchitis, sarcoidosis, etc.) etc.) (b) Cognitive disorder(s)? П 0 Does this individual smoke? (indicate packs, years) (e.g., dementia, delirium, amnesia, etc.) (c) Mood disorder(s)?
+If "Yes", please elaborate: (e.g., depression, manic, bipolar, etc.) ii Tes , piease elaborate. (d) Personality disorder(s) manifesting in anti-social, erratic or aggressive behaviour?
+G - GASTROINTESTINAL/GENITOURINARY Yes No (e) Psychiatric/mental disorder(s) due to a general medical condition?
+0 DISORDERS (f) Psychotic disorder(s)?
+History or evidence of significant gastrointestinal or genitourinary condition(s)? (e.g., schizophrenia, delusional, unspecified, etc.) (g) Any other psychiatric/mental disorder(s) not listed above?
+0 0 If "Yes" to any of the above, please elaborate: